camilstaps/SODA-POP-band-module/README.md

   T50-2 is used.
 I have attempted to leave as much space around the toroids as possible, so that this will hopefully fit.
 However, I did not try that (yet), and L8 may extend beyond the PCB boundaries.
+- When plugged in, these band modules cover the ON/OFF switch on the main board.
+I would suggest either mounting the switch on the case or omitting it (and turn the rig on and off by applying and disconnecting a battery or power jack).
 - I used through-hole components because they are easier to source for most people.
 - There should be enough margin on the borders to solder a PCB casing around.